Some Facts You Should Know About the History of Oxycodone

 By 1998, only two years after OxyContin’s release, the drug became responsible for 80% of Perdue profits.
 In the same period, OxyContin became notorious among drug enforcement officers and police.

-Drug overdose is the leading cause of accidental death in the US, with 70,022 lethal drug overdoses in 2017.
-Opioid addiction is driving this epidemic, with 18,893 overdose deaths related to prescription pain relievers, and 15,482 overdose deaths related to heroin.”
+According to the ASAM, (American Society of Addiction Medicine) in 2015, of the 21.5 million Americans 12 or older that had a substance use disorder, 1.9 million had a substance use disorder involving prescription opiates.
+It also states that “drug overdose is the leading cause of accidental death in the US, with 47,055 lethal drug overdoses in 2014.
+Opioid addiction is driving this epidemic, with 18,893 overdose deaths related to prescription pain relievers, and 10,574 overdose deaths related to heroin in 2014.”

 Pill Mills: Candy Stores for Addicts

+In 2011, the Sheriff of Broward County, Florida said: “We have more pain clinics than McDonald’s.”
+That powerful statement reflected a big problem in Florida and around the United States.
+“Pill Mills” are locations where uncaring and unethical “doctors” prescribe bottle after bottle of pain meds to their patients, no matter the real or imagined malady.
 During this time in the history of Oxycodone, many addicts (and drug dealers) came to Florida’s pain clinics complaining of a trumped-up illness so they could lay their hands on addictive pain pills like OxyContin.
 Doctors gave prescriptions out like candy.
 This got so bad that Interstate 75, which runs through Florida, became known as the “Oxy Express.”

 “Tamper Proofing” Causes Users to Switch to Other Drugs